course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 - Germany (Berlin, Munich), Denmark (Copenhagen), Belgium (Brussels, Ghent, Antwerp), Austria (Vienna).

 *Alternative RQ: Do changes in the weather influence the B&B market?*
---This would use a secondairy dataset(s) with the temperature and percipitation rate -Does an increase in the percipitation rate impact the rate of rented out B&B's?
+--> This would use a secondairy dataset(s) with the temperature and percipitation rate
+- Does an increase in the percipitation rate impact the rate of rented out B&B's?
--Does an increase in the percipitation rate impact the reviews?
+- Does an increase in the percipitation rate impact the reviews?
--Does colder weather impact the price of B&B?
+- Does colder weather impact the price of B&B?
 Or the rent out rate?
--Are less B&B's listed when there is worse weather?
+- Are less B&B's listed when there is worse weather?

 ## Dependencies
 - R